-Minimum Subscription Eligible Investors and

-Each Application must be for a minimum of ● Offer Shares, and thereafter, in multiples of ● Offer Shares.
+Minimum Subscription Eligible Investors and Each Application must be for a minimum of 100 Offer Shares, and thereafter, in multiples of 100 Offer Shares.
 No Application for multiples of any other number of shares will be considered.

-Restrictions on Ownership

-The Offer Shares may be subscribed to or held by any person of legal age or duly organized and existing corporations, partnerships or other juridical entities regardless of nationality, subject to the applicable restrictions on foreign capital ownership under Philippine law.
+Restrictions on Ownership The Offer Shares may be subscribed to or held by any person of legal age or duly organized and existing corporations, partnerships or other juridical entities regardless of nationality, subject to the applicable restrictions on foreign capital ownership under Philippine law.

 Since the Company owns land, foreign ownership in the Company is limited to a maximum of 40% of the Company's issued and outstanding capital stock entitled to vote.
 Accordingly, the Company cannot allow the issuance of any of its shares, including the Offer Shares, or record the transfer of any of its shares, including the Offer Shares, to persons other than Philippine Nationals if such issuance or transfers shall result in foreign ownership in the Company exceeding the foregoing limits.
-In addition, any subsequent transfer of the Offer Shares by Philippine Nationals to non-Philippine Nationals will be subject to the limitation that any such transfers will not cause foreign shareholders in the Company to exceed 40% of the Company's issued and outstanding capital stock entitled to vote.
-In the event that the foreign ownership in the Company's issued and outstanding capital stock entitled to vote will exceed 40%, the Company has the right to reject a transfer request by persons other than Philippine Nationals and has the right not to record such purchases in the books of the Company.
+In addition, any subsequent transfer of the Offer Shares by Philippine Nationals to non-Philippine Nationals will be subject to the limitation that any such transfers will not cause foreign shareholders in the Company to exceed 40% of the Company's issued and outstanding capital stock entitled to vote will exceed 40%, the Company has the right to reject a transfer request by persons other than Philippine Nationals and has the right not to record such purchases in the books of the Company.